uds-bootcamp/docs/README.md

 ## How to Use These Documents

   * **For Participants:** You are required to read and abide by the `Code of Conduct` and `Rules of Participation`.
+The `Frequently Asked Questions (FAQ)` document provides a quick reference for common rules.
 The `Capstone Project Recommendations` will be your primary guide during the final project phase.
   * **For Mentors:** You are expected to be familiar with all documents to effectively guide your mentees.
 Your primary operational guide is the `Recommendations for Mentors`, which details your specific role and responsibilities.

 ## Questions and Reporting